Last updated on August 13th, 2020 at 03:32 pm

-Henna has been a staple in ayurvedic hair regimens for years.
-It’s like, if you are using herbal hair products to care for your hair and don’t use henna, your hair regimen is incomplete.
+Henna has been a staple in Ayurvedic (or herbal) hair regimens for years.
+It’s like, if you are using herbal hair products to care for your hair and don’t use it, your hair regimen is incomplete.
 So, in this article you’ll find ways to use this precious herb in an herbal hair regimen.

 You’ll find a number of articles here on Fine Natural Hair and Faith with info on using henna.
-I’ll link some of them below but in the meantime, let’s look at the number of ways you can use henna in your hair regimen:
+I’ll link some of them below but in the meantime, let’s look at the number of ways to use henna in your hair regimen:

 - Full Strength Treatment

 - A Strengthening Gloss

 - Whipped Butter

 The strongest of treatments is obviously the full strength hair mask.
 It’s when you take henna, mix it with hot water, tea, lemon juice or an acidic liquid and apply it to your hair under a plastic cap.
 I personally prefer to use just water because the acidic liquids cause my scalp to itch.

 Once everything is mixed, allow it to sit on your hair for an hour to over night.
 Depending on the quality you use the dye within may release rapidly.
 The dye within is what’s known as the lawsone content.
 The higher the amount of lawsone in the henna, the faster the dye can release and the richer & deeper your color stain will be.

 When doing a full strength treatment, once the dye releases, you may optionally add a natural oil to the mixture to reduce the likelihood of your hair feeling dry after rinsing.
 Once you do rinse, always follow with a deep conditioning treatment sans protein.
 This will balance out the strength you received with necessary moisture.